 Special personal data

 Grant Thornton is legally obliged to process the BSN number in order to provide tax returns and surcharges, (subsidy) applications and the payroll administration.
 A full copy of the identity document is also required for payroll tax purposes.
-Money Laundering and Terrorist Financing (Prevention) Act (Wwft) obliges Grant Thornton to establish your identity and keep proof thereof.
+The Money Laundering and Terrorist Financing (Prevention) Act (Wwft) obliges Grant Thornton to establish your identity and keep proof thereof.

 Special personal data, such as health data, can be processed for salary administration, wage tax returns and registrations and deregistrations at pension insurers, absenteeism insurers and occupational health and safety services.